alzubeid/trgn_assignment3/README.md

-Trgn_assignment3
+# Trgn_Assignment 3
+# Extract_phonenum.py
+## Usage:
+to extract phone number from textfile
+## Description:
+use a textfile, called 'my text file' to extract phone number with area code
+## Known issues:
+no known issues

+# ensg2hugo.py
-Usage:
+## Usage:
-1)	Extract phone number from text file, 2) Lookup gene name (replace Ensembl with HUGO name) 3) Develop a histogram from data set.
+to replace Ensembl name with Hugo name in a csv file

-Description:
+## Description:
-1) Run the program as follows: type git clone https://github.com/alzubeid/trgn_assignment3.git 2) Run in the terminal; install all files in the same folder.
-3) Will need to search the gene_name in Homo_sapiens.
-This file to be accessed as wget http://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz.
-The file need to be unzipped with gunzip Homo_sapiens.GRCh37.75.gtf.
-4) Will create a dictionary that matches the Ensemble names with the HUGO names.
-5) The column number need to be -f.
+1)Run the program as follows: type git clone https: //github.com/alzubeid/trgn_assignment3.git 2) run in the termnal; install all files in the same folder.
+3) This fille will need to be accessed as wget.
+4) The file to be unziped with gunzip.
+5) Access the csv file (expression_analysis.csv), which is provided.
+6) the column number need to be -f, 7) create a final table where the Ensembl name is replaced with the Hugo name.
+## Known issues:
+The re for the final table need to be revised as it does not appear optimal

+# histogram.py
+## Usage
+To determine a normal distribution of blood sugar in diabetics
+## Description:
+Generation of 1000 values divided into 30 bins to determine the distribution probability of a given blood sugar if following GaUssian normalization.
-Known Issues:
+## Known issues:
-for the ensg2hugo.py: error obtained when attempting to use the unziped file (using gunzip).
-This in turn is not allowing the dictionary to utilize the information to run the second part (matching the Ensemble name with the HUGO name.
+none.